Basic Structure

 Drawing Canvas

-Content is added to the drawing canvas using Drawing Commands.
-For example, a plot command is added by selecting Command > Add Plot or by clicking the plot command icon in the toolbar.
+The active graph is shown in the drawing canvas using Drawing Commands.
+For example, a plot command can be added by selecting Command > Add Plot from the menu bar or clicking the Plot command icon in the toolbar.

-This adds the drawing command below the layout settings, which is used to specify the data to plot and format the line.
+This adds the drawing command object below the layout settings.
+In the command object, you specify the data to plot and format the line.

 When you add multiple commands, each one is drawn to the graph in the order it is listed.
 By adding multiple commands, you can create more complex, custom graphics.